leena-elhussein/DrugUtilisation/README.md

 ## WARNING: This package is under development.

 - [addDailyDose](https://github.com/darwin-eu/DrugUtilisation/R/addDailyDose.R)
   function has been only tested for tablets.
-It is not recommended its use for other kind of drugs.
+Do not use for other kind of drugs.

 - Some of the functions that are currently part of this package may be deprecated in the near future or moved to other under development